+A show for the whole family to enjoy.
 The Storyville Mosquito is a live animated graphic novel that’s performed, filmed and scored in real time.
 A team of performers, musicians, foley artists, and technicians cinematically bring the characters to life using miniature sets, puppets, multiple cameras and screens.
 The puppets tell the story accompanied by an original music soundtrack featuring a trio of musicians and Kid Koala on turntables, keyboards, and electronics.

 Watch the trailer

 The Storyville Mosquito speaks to the themes of honesty, improvisation, inner voice, style, and collaboration.
 It is the follow-up to Kid Koala’s hugely successful Nufonia Must Fall Live stage performance, further developing the emotion, the craft, the art, and Kid’s skills as a composer, writer, and in this case, director.